 If there is no proper, and valid, license for the material, it is a breach of copyright law.
 In these cases, Copyright Agent makes claims for improper use, on behalf of our clients.

-No, since violation has already occurred, the photographer is entitled to remuneration and compensation for the unauthorised use of their material.
+No, since the violation has already occurred, the photographer is entitled to remuneration and compensation for the unauthorized use of their material.
 Copyright Agent acts on our client’s behalf until the claim is successfully resolved.

 We will make sure the image has been removed and close your case.
 You will be sent official confirmation that no further action is required.